 Upon handover, the eNB may forward all downlink PDCP SDUs that have not been acknowledged by the UE, or all downlink PDCP SDUs that have not been transmitted to the UE, to the target node.
 In addition, the eNB may forward fresh data arriving over S1 to the target node.

-NOTE: Any assigned PDCP SNs are not forwarded because of PDCP reset.
+NOTE: Any assigned PDCP SNs are not forwarded because of PDCP reset except for handover from EPC to 5GC.

 NOTE: Target node does not have to wait for the completion of forwarding from the eNB before it begins transmitting packets to the UE.